1. Home

 defq* up infinite 8 idle dgx-[01-08]

-By default Slurm is configured to not allow multiple jobs on the same node.
-To change this behavior and allow (for example) a maximum of 8 simultaneous jobs to run on a single node :
+29. Slurm is configured not to allow multiple jobs on the same node.
+To change this behavior and allow (for example) a maximum of 8 simultaneous jobs to run on a single node, you could do the following:

 [root@utilitynode-01 ~]# cmsh